pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) firepower.

 31. The term its in - Those tools give a one-man shop or a 50-person outfit almost instantly the same firepower as a whole department with its own IT staff inside a multinational. - refers to

-31. O termo its em - Essas ferramentas dão a uma pequena loja ou a uma empresa de 50 pessoas quase que instantaneamente o mesmo arsenal quanto um departamento inteiro com a sua própria equipe de TI dentro de uma multinacional " - refere-se a
+31. O termo its em - Essas ferramentas dão a uma pequena loja ou a uma empresa de 50pessoas quase que instantaneamente o mesmo arsenal quanto um departamento inteiro com a sua própria equipe de TI dentro de uma multinacional " - refere-se a
 (A) multinational.

 (B) department.